The Web Health

 Home Treatments

 Many people find relief from back pain using over-the-counter medicines.
 These are often called pain relievers or anti-inflammatory drugs.
-Applying either a warm compress or an ice pack to the sore area can also help reduce discomfort.
+Applying either a warm compress or an ice pack to the sore area can also helps reduce discomfort.

 Medications

+When over-the-counter pain relievers aren’t enough, doctors prescribe stronger painkiller medications called NSAIDs.
+These reduce inflammation and pain.
 For severe pain, doctors recommend stronger drugs like codeine or hydrocodone.
 These are known as narcotics, and they are habit-forming, so they are prescribed for a short time and require monitoring.
 Muscle relaxants are also considered for some clients.

 Some doctors prescribe a low dose of the antidepressant amitriptyline for patients with back pain.
 However, there is still a debate among scholars about whether these medications effectively treat back pain and whether the studies provide a clear picture.